Alumnus Shares His Secrets To Success

 The road to building three billion-dollar companies wasn’t always easy for Lane Bess (DC’83).
 Bess, who majored in managerial economics at Carnegie Mellon University, recently returned to campus and shared how he overcame obstacles and found success.

 The entrepreneur turned investor told a packed roomful of students that one thing he is extremely thankful for is his CMU education.

 “It forced me to be better, and it ultimately helped me,” Bess said.

-Bess was founder and CEO of Palo Alto Networks — the fastest growing technology security traded on the New York Stock Exchange.
+Bess was CEO of Palo Alto Networks — the fastest growing technology security traded on the New York Stock Exchange.
 He was instrumental in building and leading Zscaler, an innovator and leader in cloud-based Internet security services, and led Trend Micro Internet Security to market on a global scale.

 During his talk, “Road to Building Great Companies: Tapping Into Your Entrepreneurial Spirit,” Bess covered five areas that anyone starting a business should consider: